VijayRod/demo/container-storage/logs/zk8snodedatapathlb.md

 sudo iptables -t filter -L -n -v | grep 53 # rule for dnat/forward to coredns sudo iptables -t nat -L -n -v | grep 53 # rule for dnat/forward to coredns tcpdump -i any port 53

+# pod dns with external (custom) dns configured in a virtual network or coredns forwarder
+# mitigate, pod: overwrite in /etc/resolv.conf
+# mitigate, pod: use dnsPolicy:None, dnsConfig.nameservers (e.g., 1.1.1.1 and 8.8.8.8), dnsConfig.searches with mydomain.local as the search domain.
+Start with a test pod.
+kubectl exec <pod-name> -- cat /etc/resolv.conf # nameserver is not 168.63.129.16 if using custom dns kubectl exec <pod-name> -- dig @<custom-dns-ip> openai.com # refer nslookup kubectl exec <pod-name> -- nc -vuz <custom-dns-ip> 53 # test udp.
+If it fails, it's a network/firewall/nsg/udr issue; check if dns traffic is allowed in a peered vnet kubectl exec <pod-name> -- nc -vz <custom-dns-ip> 53 # test tcp. see nc -vuz kubectl exec <pod-name> -- nslookup openai.com <custom-dns-ip> # timeout or SERVFAIL indicates a problem with the external dns server kubectl logs -n kube-system -l k8s-app=kube-dns # if coredns forwarder is being used; errors - SERVFAIL, upstream unreachable, timeout

+# service externalTrafficPolicy
+# for traffic from outside the cluster when it reaches the LoadBalancer or NodePort
+# externalTrafficPolicy Cluster (default): reponds to external traffic on any node (snat)
+# externalTrafficPolicy Local: responds only on the node where the pods exists (*without snat, client ip is preserved*)
+# Applicable only for LoadBalancer or NodePort, not ClusterIP since it is not accessible outside the cluster
+# If externalTrafficPolicy is set to Cluster, the receiving node NATs the traffic to the pod's node
+# Applicable for all traffic including during the tcp handshake
+# symptoms: the traffic reaches the node but no pod, client ip is not available and is required by the app, app health probe failures with externalTrafficPolicy Cluster
+# mitigate: kubectl expose pod <nome-do-pod> --type=LoadBalancer --name=<nome-do-service> --internal-traffic-policy=Local
+curl http://<node-ip>:<nodeport>/ # only the specific node will accept if externalTrafficPolicy is Local kubectl exec -it <pod-name> -- tcpdump -i any port 80 # to verify external ip, and not the node ip i.e. without snat, is seen in the required port kubectl get no | wc -l # use Local for large clusters with > 100 nodes kubectl get nodes -o wide # vnet ip of the node kubectl get pods -o wide -l app=<app-label> # check the nodes hosting the pods kubectl get svc <service-name> -o jsonpath='{.spec.externalTrafficPolicy}' # Cluster, Local

+# service internalTrafficPolicy
+# for internal traffic within the cluster when the traffic reached the LoadBalancer or NodePort
+# internalTrafficPolicy Cluster (default): pod can receive traffic from any cluster node.
+Used to balance internal cluster traffic between all pods in all nodes
+# internalTrafficPolicy Local: only pods in the same node can receive internal traffic
+# Applicable only for LoadBalancer or NodePort, not ClusterIP since this does not receive traffic from outside the cluster
+# Applicable for all traffic, including during the tcp handshake
+# symptoms: experiencing "timeout" due to no pod in that node and internalTrafficPolicy set to Local and even though dns resolves, InternalTrafficPolicy set to Cluster causes slow traffic per snat and traffic jumps between nodes
+# mitigate: kubectl expose pod <nome-do-pod> --type=LoadBalancer --name=<nome-do-service> --external-traffic-policy=Local
+kubectl debug node/<nome-node> -it --image=mcr.microsoft.com/dotnet/runtime-deps:6.0 # curl http://<service-cluster-ip>:<port> # can fail if internalTrafficPolicy: Local
+kubectl get endpoints <nome-do-service> -o wide # lists pod IPs by node kubectl get no | wc -l # use Local for large cluster with > 100 nodes kubectl get pods -o wide -l app=<app-label> # pod distribution kubectl get svc <nome-do-service> -o jsonpath='{.spec.internalTrafficPolicy}' # Cluster is the default value if it does not exist kubectl logs -n kube-system -l k8s-app=kube-proxy # error "No available endpoints for service xyz" and internalTrafficPolicy: Local

 ```

 ```